Democracy day: Osinbajo prays for Buhari, vows to recover all stolen money [Full speech] - Nigeria Today

 Democracy day: Osinbajo prays for Buhari, vows to recover all stolen money [Full speech]

-Acting President, Yemi Osinbajo, on Monday prayed for good health for President Muhammdu Buhari.
-He also vowed that the administration will ensure that all stolen funds were recovered and culprits brought to justice.
-Osinbajo said this in a national broadcast to commemorate the nation’s Democracy Day and second anniversary of the President Muhammadu Buhari’s administration. […]
+Acting President, Yemi Osinbajo, on Monday prayed for President Muhammdu Buhari and also vowed that their administration will ensure that all stolen funds were recovered and culprits brought to justice.
+Osinbajo said this in a national broadcast to commemorate Nigeria’s Democracy Day and second anniversary of the President Muhammadu Buhari led administration.
+In his words: “In […]

 Do you something awesome to share with the world?
 Click here to share